Thermodynamics of horizons: de Sitter black holes and reentrant phase transitions: Rotating dS black holes

-In the previous subsection we have studied the thermodynamics of charged-dS and Schwarschild-dS black holes.
-We observed that both such examples are relatively `boring': whereas the Gibbs free energy for the Schwarzschild-dS system is completely smooth, the Gibbs free energy of charged-dS black hole at least admits a cusp and consequently thermodynamically unstable regions, however no interesting phase transitions are present in either case.
+In the previous subsection we have studied the thermodynamics of charged dS and Schwarzschild-dS black holes.
+We observed that both examples are relatively `boring'.
+Whereas the Gibbs free energy for the Schwarzschild-dS system is completely smooth, the Gibbs free energy of charged dS black hole at least admits a cusp and consequently thermodynamically unstable regions, however no interesting phase transitions are present in either case.
+Interesting phase transitions, indicated for example by the presence of a swallow tail, might exist for more complicated dS black hole spacetimes, possibly in higher dimensions.
+In this section we uncover such behavior by considering rotating dS black holes in four and higher dimensions.